d1g1talweb/Tautulli_Active_Streams/README.md

     * :tv: **Playback Progress & Quality**
     * And so much more!

+---

  - **Kill All Active Streams:**
    A new service that terminates every active stream, regardless of the user.
  - **Kill Active Streams by Username:**
    A new service that terminates all streams associated with a specified username.
+ - **Kill Active Streams by Session:**
+   A new service that terminates a Single stream.

 <details>
 <summary>🛠️  How to Use the Kill Stream Services</summary>